COMP 177 - Computer Networking - Fall 2020

 Accommodations for Students with Disabilities

-If you are a student with a disability who requires accommodations, please contact the Director of the Office of Services for Students with Disabilities (SSD) for information on how to obtain an Accommodations Request Letter.
+If you are a student with a disability who requires accommodations, please visit https://www.pacific.edu/disabilities to contact the Office of Services for Students with Disabilities (SSD) for information on how to request accommodations while at Pacific.

-The Office of Services for Students with Disabilities is located in the McCaffrey Center, Rm.
-137.
+The Office of Services for Students with Disabilities is located in the McCaffrey Center, Second Floor.

 The University of the Pacific does not discriminate in the administration of any of its educational programs, admissions, scholarships, loans, athletics, or other University activities or programs on the basis of race, color, national and ethnic origin, handicap, sexual orientation or preference, sex or age.